krwenholz/krwenholz.github.io/content/manager_readme.md

 is to

 - support growth of individuals and the team
-- drive psychological safety so we can have real conversations
+- drive trust so we can have real conversations
 - provide cover when necessary

 All in service of creating an environment for success.